Otshelnik-Fm/otfm-countdown-to-new-year-block/readme.txt

 PHP 5.6+, 7, 7.1 or 7.2 recommended for better performance, WordPress 5.0.1

+= Translation =

+Available in English, Russian, Ukrainian and more other languages in becoming.

+= Acknowledgements =
+Thanks to [BArS](https://profiles.wordpress.org/bars/) for Ukrainian translation approval.

 == Frequently Asked Questions ==

 = What WordPress themes work with OtFm Countdown to New Year block? =